View, edit or submit the tax return

 Postboks 430, Alnabru

-- If you believe that any pre-completed amounts are wrong, you should correct them by putting a line through the amount and entering the correct amount in the column called "corrected to”.
+If you believe that any pre-filled amounts are wrong, you should correct them by putting a line through the amount and entering the correct amount in the column called "corrected to”.

-- You must enter deductions, income, capital/wealth and debts that have not been pre-completed yourself under the item called “Any amounts that have not been pre-completed must be entered here”.
+You must enter deductions, income, capital/wealth and debts that have not been pre-filled yourself under the item called “Any amounts that have not been pre-filled must be entered here”.
 You must then state which item the amount belongs to.
-If you do not know the number of the item, you can get help in Find item.
+If you do not know the number of the item, you can get help under Find item.

 - You must enter deduction and debt amounts that are new or have changed with a minus prefix (Example: -100).

 - Income and wealth amounts must be entered without a prefix (Example: 100)

 You can print your tax return if you, for example, want to use it